jeffwilcox/jeffwilcox.blog/_posts/2013-08-18-mongodb-on-azure-linux-via-cli.md

 ### Product offerings

-As of August it looks like they have 2 offerings/tiers available for Windows Azure Add-On customers; do check the store for the latest pricing and products.
+MongoLab has 2 offerings available right now for Windows Azure Add-On customers.
+Do check the store for the latest pricing and products.

 <table class="table">
 <thead>